steveclarke/mcp-superthread-plus/docs/contributing/API-REFERENCE.md

-# API Coverage
+# API Reference

+Complete reference for all MCP tools, implementation status, API endpoints, and terminology mapping.

+## Implementation Status

-Complete list of all 66 planned tools, their Superthread API endpoints, and implementation status.
+Complete list of all 68 planned tools and their implementation status.

-## Development Approach

-We're implementing tools **incrementally** to establish solid patterns before scaling:

-1. **Phase 1 (Complete)**: Core patterns established ✅
-2. **Phase 2 (Current)**: 32 tools implemented - covering primary workflows ✅
-3. **Phase 3**: Add remaining tools based on usage needs

-## Tool Organization

-Tools are organized into 9 categories matching Superthread's domain model.

-## Coverage Summary

 | Category           | Total Tools | Implemented | Read-Only | Write  | Status              |
 | ------------------ | ----------- | ----------- | --------- | ------ | ------------------- |